yugabyte/yugabyte-db/docs/content/preview/integrations/akka.md

 ## Limitations

 Some older versions of Akka Persistence Cassandra use Cassandra Materialized Views which may not work with YugabyteDB.
-So, you need to use versions of Akka Persistence Cassandra that *do not* use Cassandra Materialized Views.
+Use versions of Akka Persistence Cassandra that *do not* use Cassandra Materialized Views.